Profit and loss questions with solutions Profit and Loss aptitude questions and Answers

 • 11.75%

-Q7: A dealer buys an article at 20% discount on its list price and marks it 25% above the list price.
-If he allows a 20% discount on the new MP, his profit is?
+Q7: A dealer buys stock at a 20% discount on the company list price.
+He then marks it 25% above the list price and offers a 20% discount on his new price.
+What is his actual profit percentage?

 • 20%